Wildlife research and monitoring

 Our staff

-Learn more about a few of the projects our staff are working on right now.
+Learn more about some of the wildlife research and monitoring projects our staff are working on right now.

-- Jeff Bowman studies how changes in habitat brought on by changes in land use and climate (e.g. drought, floods, warming temperatures) influence different animal populations in Ontario, including lynx, fisher, muskrat, mink, and wild turkey.
+- Jeff Bowman studies how changes in habitat brought on by changes in land use and climate (for example, drought, floods, warming temperatures) influence different animal populations in Ontario, including lynx, fisher, muskrat, mink, and wild turkey.

 - Glen Brown studies the relationships among climate variation, habitat and population dynamics of wildlife inhabiting the Hudson Bay Lowlands, including waterfowl, shorebirds, and Arctic fox.